FernandoYaguana/python/README.md

 This is a sample Python Web Project that displays a simple "Hello World" message in a view.

-> To view this project in your browser you can click [here](https://python-production-832a.up.railway.app/).

 ## Technologies used

 - Python